Basic Information about Japanese Patent Applications

 In the meanwhile, it should be noted that in a request for invalidation trial which is similar to the opposition, only interested parties (e.g., the defendant in a patent infringement suit) can file the request.

-According to the Status Report 2023 issued by the JPO, the number of patent oppositions in 2022 is 1,322, and the number of patent invalidation trials in the same year is 97.
-Thus, since April 2015, when the new opposition system is restored, the number of patent oppositions has increased year by year, while the number of invalidation trials has decreased year by year.
+According to the IP Statistics Report 2024 issued by the JPO, the number of patent oppositions in 2023 was 1,411, and the number of patent invalidation trials in the same year was 84.
+Thus, since the new opposition system is restored in 2015, the number of patent oppositions has increased year by year, while the number of invalidation trials has decreased year by year.

-For more information on the latest trends in IPR filings in Japan, please refer to this article.
+For more information on the latest trends in IPR filings in Japan, please refer to the following page.

 Please see the article about practical information on Japanese patent applications.